nspcc-dev/xk6-neofs/scenarios/run_scenarios.md

 Scenario picks up all objects in `created` status.
 If object is stored correctly, its' status will be changed into `verified`.
 If object does not exist or its' data is corrupted, then the status will be changed into `invalid`.
 Scenario ends as soon as all objects are checked or time limit is exceeded.

+ `Important  note` if you would like to run `VERIFY` more than one time, the `registry.bolt` file is changed after `VERIFY` is finished and run `VERIFY` against the same `registry.bolt` file will not cause verification.
+The workaround here is having the original `registry.bolt` file (that was created right after `LOAD` step) and specifying the copy of the original file in the `VERIFY` process.

 Objects produced by HTTP scenario will be verified via gRPC endpoints.

 Options: